 Defining Absorbance

 Absorbance is a relative measurement so is therefore unitless.
-This absorbance, A, can be defined in a number of different ways for different samples.
+Having said this, absorption properties of different samples can be defined in a number of different ways.

 Molar Attenuation Coefficient

-When you measure the absorbance spectrum of a solution, it is important to at which wavelengths maximum absorbance occurs.
+When you measure the absorbance spectrum of a solution, one important factor is the wavelengths where maximum absorbance occurs.
 Identifying these wavelengths can can help you determine certain molecular properties of your sample.
-It is also important to note the strength of absorbance at these wavelengths.
+You can also note the strength of absorbance at these wavelengths.

 By looking at these peaks, you can establish the molar attenuation coefficient, ε.
 This has also been referred to historically as the molar extinction coefficient and is also known as the molar absorptivity coefficient.
 This will tell you about the kinds of electronic transitions that are occurring within your sample associated.
 For allowed transitions, ε > 1000 whereas for forbidden transitions, ε < 100.